fallenshock/SinDDM/README.md

 ```

 ## Usage Examples
-**Note: This is an early code release which provides full functionality, but is not yet fully organized or optimized.
-We will be extensively updating this repository in the coming weeks.**

 ###  Train
 To train a SinDDM model on your own image e.g. `<training_image.png>`, put the desired training image under `./datasets/<training_image>/`, and run